 What distances do you train your students at?

 The best responses would be 0 to 20 feet, 0 to 7 yards or 0 to 7 meters because those distances show they understand the statistics of real attacks.
 (51% come from within 5 ft., 74% from within 10 ft., 87% from within 15 ft., and 93% from within 20 ft.)
-Training at further distances is fine but the bulk of your training needs to cover those critical ranges.
+Training at further distances is fine but the bulk of your training needs to cover those critical ranges first.

 What do you think of night sights?